alpineduo/alpineduo.github.io/_posts/2020-04-22-fann-mountains-part4-hike-20.md

 30.7 - we wake up in middle of meadows.
 The weather is as any other of these 3 weeks - sunny.
 Quite stable weather here as promised.
 We cross these meadows, searching for a path.
 It starts and then disappears.
 We stick to the river and follow it.
 Once in a while we turn our heads back to see Fann mountains, Energia visible from here.
 We reached almost the end of the valley later in the afternoon.
 There is snow above us (100 meters higher) and we know we will be traversing some glaciers tomorrow.
 It was not that simple to find a good camping spot as there are lot of streams and not much dry flat ground but we managed go find one.
 Lot of saddles are visible from our camping spot.
 We search for our saddle we want to cross - Nadezda saddle.
 Initially, we thought it is further up and there is already a glacier by looks of it but no, it is the closest saddle on the left.

-31.7 - this was supposed to be a long day as we should be crossing glacier and go through the three saddles.
+31.7 - this was supposed to be a long day as we should be crossing glaciers and go through the three saddles.
 We start early in the morning, and ascending fast to Nadezda saddle.
 There are trails visible, we follow some from time to time.
 We are walking on rocky terrain, bigger rocks from time to time and approaching the saddle, no snow yet here.
 We reach the saddle after more than 3 hours hiking.
 The views are incredible, the next valley is covered by snow and glaciers, our path is visible from here and we are exploring how glaciers moved and checking for cracks.
 The terrain is most of the time flat compare to previous days.
 We all get ready for glacier crossing.
 Another 3 hours of walking and we are sitting at the second saddle of the day.
 This is easy, isn't it?
 White pyramid peak is visible finally, also the saddle Usko that we would like to cross later today.
 However our moral is lower today as usual.
 We arrive below Usko saddle where we decide to camp.
 We do not have strength to go up and then down to find another camping spot.
 There is no camp place here however, full of rocks, snow just 30 meters from us, so we create our own camping spot.
 Using ice axes, we dig rocks and make a ground flat for our tents.
 Later in the evening we are talking about possibilities for the next day.
 The conclusion is to go back to the civilization and split.
 Part of us go to visit the capital city Dushanbe and the second part stays in mountains a bit longer and we all meet in Panjakent.
 We enjoy the scenery, so many peaks around us.
 Once the sun goes down, it gets very cold as we are very close to glaciers.
 We experience one of the colder nights.

 1.8 - we do not want to get out of our sleeping bags as we know it is freezing outside.
 We slowly wake up and make breakfast.
 Soon enough, we are descending down through the valley.
 As usuall, we are jumping over streams, crossing rivers or jumping with heavy backpacks over big rocks.
 It is our routine for 3 weeks.
 We harry up to make it to the Iskanderkul today.
 We anticipate we can do it but need to be in a hurry.
 The worst part of the day, actually there are two parts.